friendsofhyperf/components/docs/en/components/telescope.md

 ## Usage

-> You can choose between using listeners or middleware.
+> Listeners and middleware, choose one

-### Request Listeners
+### Request Listener

-Add the listeners in the `config/autoload/listeners.php` configuration file.
+Add the listener in the `config/autoload/listeners.php` configuration file

 ```php
 <?php